-- 142. On January 24, 2012, Gilead announced that it had begun Phase II clinical trials of GS-7340 and identified a dose that is ten times lower than Viread while providing greater antiviral efficacy. - 143.
-On October 31, 2012, Gilead announced that a Phase II clinical trial evaluating TAF met its primary objective.
+- 134. On January 24, 2012, Gilead announced that it had begun Phase II clinical trials of GS-7340 and identified a dose that is ten times lower than Viread while providing greater antiviral efficacy. - TAF met its primary objective.
 The study compared a once-daily single tablet regimen containing TAF 10 mg/elvitegravir 150 mg/cobicistat 150 mg/emtricitabine 200 mg with Stribild (TDF 300 mg/elvitegravir 150 mg/cobicistat 150 mg/emtricitabine 200 mg) among treatment-naïve adults.
 Compared to Stribild, the TAF-containing regimen demonstrated better markers of bone and kidney effects that were statistically significant.
-The study showed that TAF is effective at a fraction of the dose of Viread and provides safety advantages. - 144.
+The study showed that TAF is effective at a fraction of the dose of Viread and provides safety advantages. - 136.
 In January 2013, Gilead began Phase III clinical development of TAF.
-Announcing the beginning of Phase III development, then-CEO Martin mischaracterized TAF as "new."
-30
+Announcing the beginning of Phase III development, then-CEO Martin mischaracterized TAF as "new." - 137.
+Gilead finally submitted an application to market its first TAF-containing product, Genvoya, to the FDA on November 5, 2014 (though it could have done so years earlier had it not shelved the safer design to make more money).